 Dill

-Now mark on your list everything that you can grow in your area.
+Now, mark everything you can grow in your area on your list.
 In this example, we can grow all the vegetables.
-We do buy dry lentils and most beans mainly because we do not have room to grow them.
+We usually buy dry beans mainly because we do not have room to grow them.
+Dill and other herbs are also easily grown and preserved.

 This example can work with any recipe you love.
 There is no need to grow things you don’t eat.
 However, there might be a need to find new favorite recipes.